 I can’t do this, I thought as I closed the book I was reading and pushed it away.
 I can’t read this book.
 What do I know about being Black?
 The book, Colson Whitehead’s The Nickel Boys, is a novel about a studious young man who is accused of a crime he did not commit.
 By the end of the third chapter, he’d been arrested, sentenced, and headed for a reform school where unimaginable things were about to happen to him.
 Except, I could imagine them only too well and was afraid to go on reading.

-This time I was able to get through to the middle of the book because of the way Whitehead wrote, because of the promise of a pot of gold at the end of a rainbow - or of a rainbow at the end of a storm.
+This time I was able to get through to the middle of the book because of the way Whitehead wrote, because of the promise of a pot of gold at the end of a rainbow - or, at least, of a rainbow at the end of a storm.

 Stop!
 I tell myself.
 Finish it.

 I procrastinate.
 I whine until, crying, I pick up the book and continue reading.
 Outside, it is a wintery night.
-I can hear the wind rattling a windowpane as I read deep into the middle of the night until I come, finally, to the end of both the book and the storm.
+I can hear the wind rattling a windowpane as I read deep into the night until I come, finally, to the end of both the book and the storm.
 I couldn't sleep after that.
 I had to shake it off - or let it sink in.
 I'm not sure which.In the morning I rise up and walk to a window.
-Outside, the earth is blanketed with snow, a symbol of stillness and hope and peace.
+Outside, the earth is blanketed with snow - a symbol of stillness, of peace, and - hope.

 My memoir, Dear Elvis, can be found at http://amzn.to/2uPSFtE.